openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_vweup/docs/index_obd.rst

 With timed charging, the car first charges to the minimum SOC as soon as possible (when connected).
-If the maximum SOC configured for the schedule hasn't been reached by then, it will then wait for the timer to signal the second phase to charge up to the maximum SOC. ``v.c.limit.soc`` reflects the current phase, i.e. will be the minimum SOC during phase 1, the maximum (if configured) during phase 2.
-After reaching the timer defined final SOC, it will switch to 100%.
+If the maximum SOC configured for the schedule hasn't been reached by then, it will then wait for the timer to signal the second phase to charge up to the maximum SOC.
+The "sufficient SOC" ``v.c.limit.soc`` will be the maximum SOC if less than 100%.
+If the timer is disabled or set to charge up to 100%, the sufficient SOC is set to the user configured charge time prediction SOC limit (config ``xvu ctp.soclimit``).

+Charging above ``v.c.limit.soc`` is classified as the "topping off" charge phase.
+When crossing that SOC threshold, an intermediate charge status notification is sent.

 Note: ``xvu.c.limit.soc.min`` will show the configured minimum SOC also if no schedule is currently enabled.
 ``xvu.c.limit.soc.max`` shows the maximum for the current/next schedule to apply.
 If no schedule is enabled,